 A final tune-up before his pending rematch with Schmeling, Tunney faced tough former contender Johnny Risko.
 Tunney again was in good form, and battered Risko for 10 rounds of a scheduled 12 and wins via referee stoppage in the 11th as his opponent could not intelligently defend himself.
 In spite of two good outings since his loss to Schmeling, questions still lingered about Tunney’s chances in regaining his title, as it had yet to be done.
 Risko and Scott were good fighters, but not on Schmeling’s level.
 Result: Tunney TKO11.

 Schmeling initially beats the 34-year-old Tunney to the punch early, but Gene begins to work the body in the middle rounds and uses his level changing to set up hard right hand counters of his own.
-Schmeling cannot land his vaunted right hand consistently enough to stop the swift moving and hard jabbing challenger.
+Schmeling cannot consistently land his vaunted right hand to stop the swift moving and hard jabbing challenger.
 As the fight wears on, Tunney continues to defy Father Time.
 He sweeps the final five rounds and wins the fight convincingly.
 The old lion still has something left and he becomes the first fighter to win back the Heavyweight Championship.
 Result: Tunney W15.

 Tunney basks in his return to prominence and does not fight for most of 1932, only performing once, taking on Ernie Schaaf in May and winning a tough decision.
 Tunney had enough left to outlast Schaaf, but questions lingered as to whether he could still fight at the highest level.
 For the rest of the year, Tunney rests, focusing on his family life.
 At age 35, his pace and quality of opposition in the past eighteen months has prompted a respite.
 A few good young fighters faced off to generate a new #1 challenger and out of this crop, the “Livermore Larupper” Max Baer comes out on top.